GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/power options/!!General Vision for Power.md

 ## Having Alternatives

 We want the player to have multiple alternative options for power generation at each stage of the game.
-All with their own advantages and disadvantages.
+All with their own advantages.
+For now options are however more limited in the later tiers of the pack.

 ## Against Repetitive Spam